 Allen finally attained the most prestigious rank of butlers serving in the White House, Maître d’hôtel in 1981, during the presidency of Ronald Reagan.
 Reagan invited Allen and his wife Helene to a state dinner in honor of Helmut Kohl at the White House.
 He retired in 1986.

 Allen came to public attention when a 2008 article about him and his wife, entitled “A Butler Well Served by This Election”, was published in The Washington Post shortly after the 2008 presidential election.
 It placed Allen’s life in the context of changing race relations and the personalities of the presidents he’d served.
-It ended with the story of how the couple intended to vote for Obama together but Helene died He and his wife had intended to vote for Barack Obama in 2008, but she died the day before the election, on Nov 3, 2008.
+It ended with the story of how the couple intended to vote for Obama together but Helene died the day before the election, on Nov 3, 2008.
 Allen had been married to his wife, Helene, for 65 years.
 They met at a birthday party in Washington in 1942, and married a year later in 1943.
 The couple had one son, Charles Allen.

 The story had an immediate impact.
 Columbia Pictures bought the film rights to Allen’s life story, and he was invited to the new president’s inauguration, where he commented, “That’s the man…Whew, I’m telling you, it’s something to see.
 Seeing him standing there, it’s been worth it all.”